stevenjaycohen/fountain4vim/README.md

 ### Why use LibreOffice?

-Exporting to an editable format instead of directly to PDF allows me to review the content graphically before "signing off" on the final, un-editable PDF.
+Exporting to an editable format instead of directly to PDF allows me to review the content graphically before "signing off" on the final PDF.

 Also, the LibreOffice PDF Export Tool has all of the options that I would ever need.
 So, there is no reason to reinvent the wheel and build yet another PDF exporter.

 I do a similar thing with Markdown files using `cmark` to translate: